-I Had 4 Miscarriages In 3 Years.
-Here's How I Finally Got My Happy Ending
+I Had 4 Miscarriages In 3 Years — How I Got My Happy Ending

 My OB recommended a fertility specialist and I made an appointment right away.
 Unfortunately this doctor seemed to only be about pushing fertility drugs.
 I told him I didn't understand, considering I was having no trouble getting pregnant.
 He had nothing productive to say about my clot, stating it was an isolated event.

-I became pregnant on my own (well, with my husband's help!) shortly thereafter in 2013.
+I became pregnant on my own shortly thereafter in 2013.
 I was followed with weekly ultrasounds and blood work.
 At around seven weeks, a clot had already formed and the heavy bleeding had begun.
 I was put on bed rest and told there was nothing I could do to reverse my condition.

 At 11 weeks, our baby's heart stopped beating.
 Another procedure was scheduled and we had the chromosomal testing done again.
 This time the results came back as a perfectly healthy baby girl.
 My OB said the clot had pushed the placenta away from the uterine wall, ultimately leading to lack of oxygen for our baby.
 I knew I had a clotting problem.
 And I knew I'd have to find a doctor who was willing to help me figure this all out.